Davidson Leather

 A brief overview

-Billyclub, Shillelagh, Knob kerry - a short turned piece of wood, a baton or sorts.
-This term is also sometimes used to describe the Irish fighting sticks which are not turned but made from a selected branch or root
+Billyclub, Billie, Shillelagh, Knob kerry - a short turned piece of wood, a baton or stick.
+This term is also sometimes used to describe the Irish fighting sticks which are not turned but made from a selected branch or root, often blackthorn

 Slungshot - a weight or similar small heavy object wrapped and suspended from a flexible cord.
 Makeshift versions can be a weight in a sock, or a weight/padlock suspected from a bandana.
 The flexible cord will create potentially huge kinetic energy when swung.
 Nun chucks have a slungshot effect even though not strictly speaking a slungshot.